gabotechs/MusicGPT/README.md

 ## UI mode

 This mode will display a chat-like web application for exchanging prompts with the LLM.
+It will:
-It will store your chat history and allow you to play the generated music samples whenever you want.
+- store your chat history
+- allow you to play the generated music samples whenever you want
+- generate music samples in the background
+- allow you to use the UI in a device different from the one executing the LLMs

 You can run the UI by just executing the following command:

 ```shell